Total Pageviews

 - can be cycled between 0 to 100% with no damage

-- are made from cheap, readily available materials so with market share should be much cheaper than Li batteries
+- are made from cheap, readily available materials so if they achieve market share should be much cheaper than Li batteries

 - will be far easier to recycle, if you ever have to recycle them